shivathapaa/Nepali-Date-Picker/README-spm.md

 NepaliYearMonthMapKt.nepaliDateMap    // [Int: ReferenceDate]
 NepaliYearMonthMapKt.englishDateMap   // [Int: ReferenceDate]

-ReferenceDate(englishDate:nepaliDate:)  // the anchor pair a year's arithmetic starts from
+// A ReferenceDate is the anchor pair a year's arithmetic starts from.
+Both ends are CustomCalendar. let anchor = NepaliYearMonthMapKt.nepaliDateMap[2081] anchor?.englishDate anchor?.nepaliDate
 ```

 Extending the supported range means extending `daysInMonthMap` in the library, not in your app.